 EDCT 275 - SOCIAL ISSUES IN EDUCATION 3(3)

 This course emphasizes the historical, philosophical, and socio-cultural context of education as a means of critically exploring the purpose and goals of American education.
 The impact of legal decisions and concerns for equity in education are thoroughly examined in the course.

 Prerequisite: ENGL 161 and one other EDCT course.
 ENGL 162 is required as a prerequisite or may be taken concurrently

 EDCT 287 - WORKBASED LEARNING I - EDCT 1(1)

 This course provides supervised work experience with approved employer(s) in an related to the student's program.
 Emphasis is placed on integrating classroom learning with work experience.
-Student will be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-realted competencies.
+Student will be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies.
 Activities are coordinated and evaluated by college personnel.
-Course will be graded on the S/U basis.
 Prerequisite: A student must be pursuing an approved program at LCCC, have completed 15 semester hours with a minimum GPA of 2.5 in the discipline and a 2.0 overall GPA, and have divisional approval.
 Offer as REQUIRED.

 EDCT 288 - WORK BASED LEARNING II - EDCT 1(1)